Knevari/ctci-studies/data-structures/arrays-and-strings/knevari/README.md

 According to the book Clean Code, functions should have one and only one reason to exist, they should perform one single task and be very good at it.
-Even though I'm not following every single guideline of the book in this repo, I find it more intuitive to have functions that modify the input return the given input anyway, even if passed by reference.
-It serves the purpose of a function monoid that operates on a single value.
+Even though I'm not following every single guideline of the book in this repo, I find it more intuitive to have functions that modify the input to return the given input anyway, even if passed by reference.
+It serves the purpose of a function monoid that operates on a single value, returning it's value reinforces it's meaning for the reader, the meaning of a function that operates on that value and returns it's modification.

 ## Analyzing Average Time Complexity